 Erik has been a member of the Woods Hole scientific community for many years, having worked as a Research Associate in the Biology Dept. at Woods Hole Oceanographic Institution before joining SEA.
 He has participated on over 50 research cruises on SEA and UNOLS vessels and has done terrestrial field work in Antarctica, Bermuda, Canada, Costa Rica, Spain, and USA.
 Whenever possible, he teaches in the field including on board the SEA vessels.

-Erik's research interests include protists (single celled organisms) in extreme environments, microbial ecology, phytoplankton pigments, plankton community structure, and instrumentation.
+Erik's research with students and colleagues in aquatic science includes the “Plastisphere” or ecology of plastic marine debris, protists (single celled organisms), extreme environments, microbial ecology, plankton community structure, biogeography, and instrumentation.

 The Challenger Society for Marine Science

 2016 Mincer, T. J., Zettler, E. R. and Amaral-Zettler, L. A. “Microbial interactions with plastic marine debris” Invited contribution as a Chapter in The Handbook of Environmental Chemistry.
 Volume: Hazardous Chemicals Associated with Plastics in the Environment.
 Springer, Editors: Hideshige Takada and Hrissi K. Karapanagioti.
 DOI 10.1007/698_2016_12

 2015 Amaral-Zettler, L.A., E.R.
 Zettler, B. Slikas, G.D.
 Boyd, D.W.
 Melvin, C.E.
 Morrall, G. Proskurowski, T.J.
 Mincer.
 Biogeography of the Plastisphere: Implications for policy.
 Frontiers in Ecology and the Environment 13: 541–546. doi: 10.1890/150017.